-Armour Class 15 (Hide Armour, Shield) Hit Points 65 (10d8+20) Speed 30 ft
+Armour Class 15 (Hide Armour, Shield)

+Hit Points 65 (10d8+20)

+Speed 30 ft

-Skills Intimidate +5, Perception +4, Stealth +4, Survival +4
+Skills Survival +5, Stealth +5, Intimidate +6 Senses passive Perception 15

-Languages any one language (usually Weston) Challenge 4 (1,100 XP)
+Languages any one language (usually Common) Challenge 4 (450 XP)

-Ambush: During their first turn, the outlaw chief has Advantage on attack rolls against any creature that hasn't taken a turn.
-If the outlaw chief scores a melee critical hit on a target in this turn, that target is knocked Prone.
+Ambush: During their first turn, the outlaw chief has advantage on attack rolls against any creature that hasn't taken a turn.
+If the outlaw chief scores a melee critical hit on a target in this turn, that target is knocked prone.